 A professional's services can include the design work as well as negotiating and advising on statutory requirements such as planning permission and building regulations approvals.
 They will be able to inspect and certify the building work and provide guidance on costs.
 They will also advise if you need to involve other specialists who deal with the design of buildings, such as engineers (structural, civil, mechanical and electrical) and surveyors (building and quantity).
 They can also help you to find the most appropriate people to carry out the construction work.

-If you enter a contract because an Architect misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-See our guide 'Misleading & aggressive practices - your rights to redress' for more information.
-You should check the register (opens in a new window) on the ARB website before making an appointment.
+If you enter a contract because an architect misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
+See our guide 'Misleading & aggressive practices: rights of redress' for more information.
+You should check the register on the ARB website before making an appointment.

-Other than the title Architect, Chartered Architect and Chartered Architectural Technologist there are those who may use other descriptions.
+Other than the titles 'architect', 'chartered architect' and 'chartered architectural technologist' there are those who may use other descriptions.
 These may include 'architecture', 'architectural consultant' and 'architectural designer'.
 Be careful as these descriptions do not necessarily mean that the person is registered or a member of a professional body.

 The Association of Consultant Architects (ACA) was founded to promote and support UK architectural practices.